dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <tbody>
 <tr class="odd">
 <td><p>Program rule action</p></td>
 <td><p>Each program rule contains one or multiple actions.
-These are the behaviors that are triggered in the user interface when the expression is true.
+These are the behaviours that are triggered in the user interface when the expression is true.
 Actions will be applied at once if the expression is true, and will be reverted if the expression is no longer true.
 There are several types of actions and you can have several actions in one program rule.</p></td>
 </tr>
 <tr class="even">
 <td><p>Program rule expression</p></td>